YamiCreampuff/MewGen-WIP/README.md

 # Welcome to MewGen!
-Look over a small Colony of strange Mews as they try their hardest to keep out of harms way, and away from the Humans who are after them.
+Look over a small Colony of strange Mews as they try their hardest to keep out of harms way, and away from the hunters who are after them.

 These Mews are from a subplot I have going on in my PMD story which has yet to be finalised :')